Esmail-ibraheem/llms-server/README.md

 ## 1- Building Decentralized LLMs Computer:
   - first download [Ollama](https://ollama.com/download/) on your computer:
-      - choose the OS version you want to download: for windows just click on download (the preview)
+      - choose the OS version you want to download:
+        For Windows just click on download (the preview)
     <p align="center">
       <img src="https://github.com/Esmail-ibraheem/Private-llms/blob/main/ollama.jpg" alt="Your Image Description" width="400" height=300">
     </p>

-       for Linux write this command in your terminal: in my case i am using wsl in windows so, i can use the linux command in the windows terminal:
+       for Linux write this command in your terminal: in my case I am using wsl in Windows so, I can use the Linux command in the Windows terminal:
     ```
     curl -fsSL https://ollama.com/install.sh | sh
     ```
+      for MacOS, click on the [download](https://ollama.com/download/Ollama-darwin.zip)

     - then after downloading the Ollama, run one of the following commands in your terminal, depending on the LLM you want:
       ```